 Standard size pillowcases

-For this, we use box stitch detail once, and with care, Parina also has this envelope style so that you won’t have those loose ends just hanging out of the size of your pillows.
+For this, we use box stitch detail once, and with care, Pure Parima also has this envelope style pillow case so that you won’t have those loose ends just hanging out of the size of your pillows.
 It gives it a nice finished edge.

-To make it easier to put a pillow in a pillowcase holder.
+To make it easier to put a pillowcase on your pillow:

 - The other method is to take your pillowcase, turn it inside out, lay it on top of your pillow, then take your other arm, your arms and take it and find the corners; match them up with the pillow corners.